 It is always interesting to link what the Australian based National Institute of Complementary Medicine (NICM) say or do with international events that seemingly doesn’t have anything to do with them – or at least that is what most people would think.
 What does the Western Sydney University based NICM have to do with Rhino poaching in South Africa??

 First a bit of background, so please bear with me.
 Recently, the first Traditional Chinese Medicine (TCM) product was registered in the UK by a company called Phynova.
 It contains a TCM herbal ingredient and it is sold for “Joint and Muscle Relief” – you can read the press releases here and here and a more critical appraisal here.
 What struck me as odd was that this product was clearly being advertised as the first TCM product to be sold in the UK.
-This basically means that the UK Medicines and Healthcare products Regulatory Agency (MHRA), has given credibility and legitimacy to the underlying pseudoscientific principles of TCM for example; the ying/yang, six excesses (wind, cold, fire/heat etc.), five phases (fire, earth, metal etc.), vital energy that flows through meridians etc.
+This basically means that the UK Medicines and Healthcare products Regulatory Agency (MHRA), has given credibility and legitimacy to the underlying pseudoscientific principles of TCM, for example; the yin/yang, six excesses (wind, cold, fire/heat etc.), five phases (fire, earth, metal etc.), vital energy that flows through meridians etc.

-These TCM principles have been relegated to the pseudosciences and even some Chinese scholars promotes the abolishment of TCM, and labels it as nothing more than a valuable export product for China!
+These TCM principles have been relegated to the pseudosciences and even some Chinese scholars promote the abolishment of TCM, and labels it as nothing more than a valuable export product for China!
 Does this now mean that all herbs used in TCM is pretty much useless?
 No, there are indeed some herbs, admittedly very few, that have been shown to be quite valuable (e.g. Artemisia annua).

 Phynova could have chosen to register and market their new product merely under the name of the herb that it contains.
 This, at least, might have given their product slightly more scientific credibility – depending on if it contains useful compounds or not.
 Hence, it was a choice between these two issues; support for the underlying pseudoscientific TCM principles or support for the scientific approach that a specific herb might contain useful compounds.
 Phynova has chosen the former and hence this product is marketed under the TCM banner for the sake of market size and profits.